| An Essay on

 knitted and crocheted goods.
 Cotton, knitted and crocheted goods.
 Linen, lace.

 Hemp, linen, ropes, net, thread ribbons.
+III.
+Animal products: Silk garments.
+Tapestry,

 furniture.
 Furskins, cured goods.
 Woollen fabrics.
 Serge.
 Camlet.
 Coarse cloth.